There are two holy spirits in the gospels.

 Understanding the spirit of God and the Spirit of Christ in the gospels is challenging.

-First, because two holy spirits are described: the Spirit of Christ that came upon Mary and the Spirit of God that was first put on Christ.
+First, because two holy spirits are described: the Spirit of Christ that came upon Mary and the spirit of God that was first put on Christ.
 Both are called “holy spirit.”

-Paul said that Christ was only “found in appearance as a man” (Philippians 2:8) “revealed in the flesh” (1 Timothy 3:16)—just as the Spirit of Christ was only found in appearance as an angel in the Old Testament.
-This was dramatically illustrated in Revelation 1, where Christ appeared as the Angel of God and the Son of Man at the same time.
-Later, He appeared in the form of different angels.
+And of course, it is difficult to understand how the Spirit of Christ can be manifest in Christ and still be active in other people.
+The Holy Spirit that came on Mary was also in Elizabeth and John the Baptist.
+Paul said that Jesus was only “found in appearance as a man” (Philippians 2:8), “revealed in the flesh” (1 Timothy 3:16), just as the Spirit of Christ was only found in appearance as an angel in the Old Testament.
+This was dramatically illustrated for us in the first Chapter of Revelation, where the Spirit of Christ appeared as the Angel of God and the Son of Man at the same time.